Slab Leaks & Foundation Damage · San Antonio to Georgetown

 How an under-slab leak moves a foundation on clay

-Central Texas clay moves with moisture — that's the whole story of foundations here.
+Central Texas clay moves with moisture.
+That's the whole story of foundations here.
 Drought dries the clay at the slab's edges and the edges settle down.
 A plumbing leak does the opposite: it keeps one patch of clay under the middle of the slab wet year-round, that patch swells, and the slab heaves up over it.
-The symptoms look like foundation trouble — cracks, sticking interior doors, a hump you can feel crossing a room — but the elevation map reads center-up instead of edges-down, and the movement keeps no season: it works steadily, wet month or dry, until the pipe is fixed.
+The symptoms look like foundation trouble (cracks, sticking interior doors, a hump you can feel crossing a room), but the elevation map reads center-up instead of edges-down, and the movement keeps no season: it works steadily, wet month or dry, until the pipe is fixed.
 Telling these two patterns apart is the first diagnostic fork in all of foundation repair, and we've written the full field guide: settlement vs heave.
+If the movement arrived fast enough to scare you, emergency foundation stabilization covers what genuinely warrants a same-day call and what does not.

+This is the scenario where a homeowners policy can actually help, the exception to the near-universal Texas rule.
 Texas policies exclude earth movement, which is why ordinary settlement repair is out of pocket.
-But most policies that exclude earth movement still cover sudden and accidental water discharge — and when a supply or drain line under your slab leaks, saturates the clay, and heaves the foundation, you may have a covered chain of events.
+But most policies that exclude earth movement still cover sudden and accidental water discharge, and some carry a foundation water damage or escape of water endorsement, and when a supply or drain line under your slab leaks, saturates the clay, and heaves the foundation, you may have a covered chain of events.
 Some policies also pay for access: the tunneling or slab-breaking needed to reach and fix the leak, often the most expensive part of the whole job.
-The honest words are typically and generally — the endorsement wording on your specific policy controls everything, so read it before assuming either way.
-Our Texas foundation insurance guide walks the exact clauses to look for (“foundation endorsement,” “water damage — sudden and accidental,” “access to repair”), the 80% rule that can quietly shrink a payout, and how to build the timeline.
-Two rules of thumb from that guide: document from day one — plumber's report, dated photos, elevation survey — and get the movement measured while the evidence is fresh.
+Proving the leak is what unlocks it.
+The engineer report and the tunneling that exposes the failed line are the evidence a covered claim turns on.
+The words are typically and generally.
+The endorsement wording and its limit on your specific policy control everything (a foundation limit can be as low as an access-only $2,000), so read it before assuming either way.
+Our Texas foundation insurance guide walks the exact clauses to look for (“foundation endorsement,” “escape of water,” “water damage (sudden and accidental),” “access to repair”), the limits that decide whether coverage is meaningful, the 80% rule that can quietly shrink a payout, and how to build the timeline.
+Two rules of thumb from that guide: document from day one (plumber's report, dated photos, elevation survey), and get the movement measured while the evidence is fresh.
 If an adjuster is already involved, we also work alongside adjusters on exactly these claims.

 The repair order: plumber, then measurement, then structure

-The sequence is plumber first, measure second, structure third — and the middle step is the one everyone skips.
-The plumber can't fix a line he can't reach, which is where our digging comes in: under-slab tunneling reaches the leak from outside the house, so nobody jackhammers your kitchen floor — we dig the access, your plumber does the licensed pipe work (plumbers hire us for exactly this), and we back-fill clean when everyone's done.
+The sequence is plumber first, measure second, structure third.
+The middle step is the one everyone skips.
+The plumber can't fix a line he can't reach, which is where our digging comes in: under-slab tunneling reaches the leak from outside the house, so nobody jackhammers your kitchen floor.
+We dig the access, your plumber does the licensed pipe work (plumbers hire us for exactly this), and we back-fill clean when everyone's done.
 Then the waiting matters: once the leak stops, the wet plume starts drying and much of the heave typically relaxes on its own over the following weeks.
-We re-survey the elevations a few weeks after the plumbing repair — free — and only then does anyone talk structure.
+We re-survey the elevations a few weeks after the plumbing repair (free), and only then does anyone talk structure.
 A company quoting piers the same week as an active leak is repairing a moving target with your money.

 What the inspection determines

 The free inspection is the instrument for every step above.
-During the leak, the 40-point elevation survey documents how far the slab has heaved and where — the dated baseline your claim and your repair decisions both hang on.
+During the leak, the 40-point elevation survey documents how far the slab has heaved and where, the dated baseline your claim and your repair decisions both hang on.
 After the plumbing fix, the re-survey separates what relaxed from what didn't.
-If residual movement still needs structural help, you get a measured scope and a firm price — slab repair priced by pier count, with the cost guide math shown.
+If residual movement still needs structural help, you get a measured scope and a firm price, with slab repair priced by pier count and the cost guide math shown.
 If the slab normalized, you get “no repair needed” in writing, which is worth real money in a claim file and at resale.
 Deep-dive on the whole scenario: plumbing leaks under slabs.

 Straight answers